KittyGiraudel/site/_posts/2013-08-23-scroll-overflow-menu.md

 ## Final thoughts

-I think you'll see a lot more menu's taking a horizontal approach in the future, but unfortunately Android 2.X still makes up for a 1/3 of market share of all Android devices, so until that reduces significantly I wouldn't use this in any serious projects.
+I think you’ll see a lot more menu’s taking a horizontal approach in the future, but unfortunately Android 2.X still makes up for a 1/3 of market share of all Android devices, so until that reduces significantly I wouldn’t use this in any serious projects.

 I would love to hear your thoughts on `-webkit-overflow-scrolling: touch;` and the future possibilities.

-I would usually embed the demo but, unfortunately iframes don't play well with `overflow-scrolling:touch`, so it's best if you play around the code at [CodePen](https://codepen.io/hugo/full/pwsLj) (caution! iframes, doesn't work great on some mobile browsers)!
+I would usually embed the demo but, unfortunately iframes don’t play well with `overflow-scrolling:touch`, so it’s best if you play around the code at [CodePen](https://codepen.io/hugo/full/pwsLj) (caution! iframes, doesn’t work great on some mobile browsers)!

 Thanks for reading!
 If you think of anything to improve this menu concept, feel free to share. :)